Stewmath/oracles-disasm/README.md

 # Graphics files

+(Note: ensure that you've run `./swapbuild.sh` as mentioned above before attempting to edit graphics in the `gfx_compressible` folder)

 Graphics are stored as 4-color indexed PNG files.
 When editing them, you should attempt to ensure that they remain indexed images, and that only color indexes 0-3 are used.
 Editors such as Aseprite, which show you the color palette, are great for this.

-Some graphics have a corresponding ".properties" file (ie. "spr\_link.png" has "spr\_link.properties").
+Some graphics have a corresponding `.properties` file (ie. `spr_link.png` has `spr_link.properties`).
 These are YAML files which specify certain properties about how they should be converted from PNG format to BIN (raw) format, and vice-versa.

-The following parameters are accepted in ".properties" files:
+The following parameters are accepted in `.properties` files:

 * width (int): Width of the resulting PNG file, in tiles.
 Only affects .BIN -> .PNG conversion.